 What Does it Mean to Express Gratitude?

-Many of us already express gratitude when something big happens in our life that positively affects us.
-We give thanks for promotions, for making it home safely after long trips, after major operations and when our kiddo eats their lunch at school.
+Many of us already express gratitude when something big happens in our lives that positively affects us.
+We give thanks for promotions, for making it home safely after long trips, after major operations, and when our kiddo eats their lunch at school.

-However the practice of expressing gratitude extends to simple everyday things like having warms coats in the winter, food to cook for dinner or enough change in our purse to grab a coffee to go.
+However, the practice of expressing gratitude extends to simple everyday things like having warm coats in the winter, food to eat for dinner, or enough change in our purses to grab a coffee to go.

 The science behind expressing gratitude in our everyday lives explains that the more we focus on finding things to give thanks for, the happier we become.
 This is because we’re noticing all the small blessings in our lives that we’ve begun to take for granted as regular occurrences.